 THE MAIN HOUSE

-4 Star Gold standard country house accommodation with 7 bedrooms, sleeping up to 20
+4 Star Gold standard country house group accommodation with 7 bedrooms, sleeping up to 20.
+Ideal for family and friends celebrations, special event or instead of a hotel for your family wedding accommodation

 There’s direct access and full use of The Cellars leisure area (workout room, sauna, Jacuzzi spa etc.), the sunny terrace and animal corner/ play area with Wendy House.
 There’s a private garden area at the rear plus reserved parking for several vehicles.